pacopink/resty-digest-auth/README.md

 # resty-digest_auth

 This project provides lua implemetation of HTTP Digest access control using out-of-box OpenResty compenents only, and strives to minimize the dependency of 3pp middlewares, only Redis and MySQL is optionally required.
-You can take out MySQL if you don't need to store username-password in RMDBS, You can event compromise the anti-replay-attack feature to get rid of Redis, although it is HIGHLY not recommended.
+You can take out MySQL if you don't need to store username-password in RMDBS, You can even compromise the anti-replay-attack feature to get rid of Redis, although it is HIGHLY not recommended.
 Tested under OpenResty 1.13.6.2

 ## lua/digest_access.lua